-Following this, INVENTA AG constructs more than 300 production plants for Caprolactam, engineering plastics and synthetic fibres throughout the world.
+Following this, INVENTA AG constructs more than 300 production plants for Caprolactam, engineering plastics and synthetic fibers throughout the world.
 117 of these plants were built in China alone.

-Socks made of Grilon® fibres become the trade mark of the HOVAG in Switzerland.
+Socks made of Grilon® fibers become the trade mark of the HOVAG in Switzerland.
 They are of high quality and long lasting.

 The HOVAG starts to produce Caprolactam.
-FIBRON AG, a subsidiary of the HOVAG founded in 1949, manufactures polyamide plastic materials and polyamide fibres in Domat/Ems and markets these.
+FIBRON AG, a subsidiary of the HOVAG founded in 1949, manufactures polyamide plastic materials and polyamide fibers in Domat/Ems and markets these.